sharifuli/docker_polynote_jupyter_ds/README.md

-# Docker Container for Polynote, Jupyter, Scala and PySpark
+# Docker for Polynote, Jupyter, Scala and PySpark
 This repository provides all the necessary files to build a docker image for running [Polynote](https://polynote.org/), [Jupyter-notebook](https://jupyter.org/), [Scala](https://www.scala-lang.org/), [Spark](https://spark.apache.org/) and a few more data science and machine learning tools.

 The docker image is also uploaded to **Dockerhub**, so that one can use the image without going through all the hassles.Docker image can be found [here](https://hub.docker.com/r/sharifuli/polynote-jupyter-scala-spark-ds).